 Crazy For Symmetry

-David Stairs There’s a little place in the Indian city of Agra famous as a testament of a man’s love for a woman.
+There’s a little place in the Indian city of Agra famous as a testament of a man’s love for a woman….
+Continue Reading →

 Objects That Fly and Float

-Malika Soin The title of this essay is inspired from Gabriel Garcia Márquez’s magical realist short story, “Light is like Water.”
-In the story, through textual narration, the reader visualizes the transformation of an everyday apartment setting to a sea world with floating objects.
-The realistic function of light is to brighten up a space […]
+The title of this essay is inspired from Gabriel Garcia Márquez’s magical realist short story, “Light is like Water.”
+In the story, through textual narration, the reader visualizes the transformation of an everyday apartment setting to a sea world with floating objects….
+Continue Reading →

 Can Non-Europeans Innovate?